 Today’s guest is somebody who has overcome a lot to get into medical school and now finally has an acceptance at Touro College of Osteopathic Medicine in New York City.

-35-year old Brian shares with us the number of times he took the MCAT, the times he applied to medical school, and finally what kept him to persevere and figure out what were the missing things along the way.
+35-year old Brian shares with us the surprising number of times he took the MCAT and applied to medical school, as well as how he persevered and found his path to success.

-- Being exposed to medical care as a patient
+- Exposure to medical care as a patient

 - Being a freshman in college going to tech school